ד"ר אליק פלמן

 BA.
 Hebrew University, 1993-1996.
 Joint degree: Philosophy and Interdisciplinary Program

 Dean's List of Distinguished BA Students

-Temporary lectureship, Bar Ilan University, Department of Philosophy, 2010-Present
+Temporary lectureship, Bar Ilan University, Department of Philosophy & Department of Brain Science, 2010-Present

 Author, Open University, Department of Philosophy, 2014–present

-ISF research, The Internal Structure of Imaginary Projects, research project led by Dr. Alon Chasid, 2016-present
+ISF research, The Internal Structure of Imaginary Projects, research project led by Dr. Alon Chasid, 2016-2018